jchristn/WatsonMesh/README.md

 Release content from previous versions will be shown here.

+v1.1.x

+- Added support for sending streams in async messages to support larger messages
+- Sync messages (expecting a response) still use byte arrays, as these are usually smaller, interactive messages
+- Default constructor for Peer
+- Bugfixes and minor refactor

 v1.0.x

 - Retarget to support .NET Core 2.0 and .NET Framework 4.6.1
 - WarningMessage function, which can be useful for sending warning messages to the consuming application.
 Useful for debugging issues in particular with synchronous messaging.
 - Sync message API (awaits and returns response within specified timeout)